Thesis Advising for Faculty

 - it should address a subject that the student finds compelling.

-An Honors Capstone Project need not make an original contribution to the knowledge base of a discipline, although many do.
+An Honors Thesis Project need not make an original contribution to the knowledge base of a discipline, although many do.

 The Advisor supervises the student’s work from start to finish, helping the student refine a topic, develop an approach to it, and produce a polished creative work or piece of undergraduate scholarship of which both the advisor and the student will be proud.
 This could include involving the student in the faculty member’s own research.
 The advisor guides the student through the research, creative or experimental process, suggesting avenues to investigate and questions to explore, pointing out relevant resources, imparting the relevant technical skills and knowledge, and commenting thoroughly on iterations of the work, from initial drafts to the final product.